Relative expanders: Main result: proof of Theorem , and other constructions

 \begin{lem} Let $H=N\rtimes R$ be a semi-direct product of groups, and let $T$ be a subset of $N$, invariant under conjugation by $R$.
 Then, the action of $N$ on its Cayley graph $(N,T)$ extends to an action of $H$ (by graph isomorphisms). \end{lem} \begin{proof} Denote the action of $R$ on $N$ by $r\cdot n$, where $r\in R$ and $n\in N$.
 Therefore the product in the semi-direct product reads $(n_1,r_1)(n_2,r_2)=(n_1(r_1\cdot n_2),r_1r_2)$.
 Define the action of $H$ on $N$ by $(n,r)\circ n_0:=n(r\cdot n_0).$ To see that this is a well-defined action, let us compute

 Moreover, for all $n_0,n,t\in N$ and $r\in R$, we have Therefore, since $T$ is invariant under conjugation by $R$, this action also preserves the graph structure. \end{proof}

-We now provide examples of box spaces that do not coarsely embed into a Hilbert space but yet are not expanders relative to any unbounded sequence of subgroups. \begin{thm} The sequence of Cayley graphs $(G_n,S_n)_{n\in\mathbb{N}}$ satisfies the following properties. \begin{itemize} \item There exists $C>0$ such that, for all $n\in \N$, every function $f$ from $G_n$ to a Hilbert space satisfies: for all $y\in Y_n$,
+We now provide examples of box spaces that do not coarsely embed into a Hilbert space but yet are not expanders relative to any unbounded sequence of subgroups.
+Note that we do not know whether the following sequence of graphs coarsely embeds into an $L^p$-space for large $p$. \begin{thm} The sequence of Cayley graphs $(G_n,S_n)_{n\in\mathbb{N}}$ satisfies the following properties. \begin{itemize} \item There exists $C>0$ such that, for all $n\in \N$, every function $f$ from $G_n$ to a Hilbert space satisfies: for all $y\in Y_n$,

 In particular, the sequence $(G_n,S_n)_{n\in \N}$ does not uniformly coarsely embed into a Hilbert space. \item $(G_n,S_n)_{n\in\mathbb N}$ does not weakly contain any expander. \item Here we specify $A:=\Z$ with its standard generator, and $A_n:=\Z/2^n\Z$.
 Then, there exists a sequence of $1$-Lipschitz maps $f_n$ from $G_n$ to a Hilbert space such that for every sequence of subsets $\Sigma_n\subseteq G_n$ satisfying